 Say we determine that this IP only scans port 80 — cool.
 Now we can go into XSOAR and CURL all of the IPs that they scanned on port 80 and check to see if there’s a common vulnerability they might be looking for.
 Or do we get our load balancer telling them they need to go to 443?
 Because if we get that, and this IP doesn’t follow redirects, and this IP doesn't scan 443, then he's hitting a load balancer appliance, and I don't care.
 In XSOAR, that playbook will close the event if this is the condition that's met.
 And no analyst ever has to interact with this event.

-Robert: I remember first seeing Andrew talking about GreyNoise on Twitter, and when I checked it out I thought, wow this is really awesome.
-I think the biggest sort of “aha” for me was looking at the amount of time it could save me during an investigation
+Robert: I remember first seeing Andrew talking about GreyNoise on Twitter.
+When I checked it out, I thought, wow, this is really awesome.
+I think the biggest sort of “aha” for me was looking at the amount of time it could save me during an investigation.

 I’m also getting some good value out of using GreyNoise for ad hoc investigation context help — for example, when I've got a bunch of IPs and I just want to filter out the ones that I don't need to care about.
 We use GreyNoise to give context and alleviate a lot of strain from a research perspective on those events.
 So it's been great.